 - Provide references and an academic transcript

-- Write compelling essays showcasing leadership and career plans
+- Write compelling essays that showcase your leadership abilities and career plans

 2. Fulbright Foreign Student Program (USA)

-Overview: The Fulbright Program provides fully funded scholarships for international students to pursue graduate studies in the United States.
-It aims to promote cultural exchange and academic excellence.
+The Fulbright Program provides fully funded scholarships for international students to pursue graduate studies in the United States.
+It promotes cultural exchange and academic excellence.

 Benefits:

-- Covers tuition fees, travel expenses, and living costs
+- Full coverage of tuition fees, travel expenses, and living costs

 - Opportunities for research and professional development